mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/about.md

 ## Recent Developments/News
 * I have conducted an R workshop ([codes](https://github.com/mdtuhinsheikh/introR_ucsas2020), [slides](https://mdtuhinsheikh.github.io/introR_ucsas2020/#1), [video](https://uconn-cmr.webex.com/recordingservice/sites/uconn-cmr/recording/3e88f57314344e8db379fb744ab42cb1/playback)) at the [UConn Sports Analytics Symposium 2020](https://statds.org/events/ucsas2020/workshops.html) on Oct 10, 2020.
-* I am working with a large cancer clinical trials data that has a complicated association between longitudinal biomarker and time-to-event outcomes.
-Our recent research works focus on the theoretical innovation of Bayesian joint model for longitudinal and competing risks survival data.
+* Our recent research works focus on the theoretical innovation of Bayesian joint model for longitudinal and competing risks survival data.
-* I am working on the "EnergyStats" project, which is a joint collaboration between Utility Operations and Energy Management and the Department of Statistics.
-We have been developing an RShiny dashboard with the real time energy and utility data at UConn.
-The project website [link](http://energystats.fo.uconn.edu:9999/).
+* I am working on the "EnergyStats" project, where we have been developing an [RShiny dashboard](http://energystats.fo.uconn.edu:9999/) with the real time energy and utility data at UConn.
 [Note: the link works under the UConn VPN at this moment.]